Reltroner/reltroner-studio/content/organizations/reltronland-space-command.md

 > "To be sovereign among stars, one must be sovereign in resource."

-The **Reltronland Space Command (RSC)** operates as a fully autonomous interstellar institution — functionally independent from the Reltronland central state budget (APBN).
+The **Reltronland Space Command (RSC)** operates as a fully autonomous interstellar institution — functionally independent from the Reltronland central state budget.
 While it aligns with national values and doctrines, RSC is structurally distinct in both its **economic model** and **resource acquisition protocols**.

 ---